sarisabban/SinfNet/README.md

 7. The .h5 file is the weights file used for image detection.

 ### Detection
+#### CNN
+1. To run a prediction use the following command:

+`python3 ProtiClass.py --cnn_predict CNN IMAGE` or `python3 ProtiClass.py -cp CNN IMAGE`

+You must have the weights.h5 file in the same directory as the ProtiClass.py script and identify which CNN the the weights where trained on.

+#### Object
 If you just want to run a detection without developing a dataset nor re-training the network you can just run this command right now using the weights of our trained network.
 1. Download the relevant weights file, links available above.
 2. Run image detection using the following command: